SciBorgs/SciGuides/docs/projects/basic-subsystems/GeneralSubsystemStructure.md

 ## "Main" Subsystem File

 The "Main" Subsystem file is a file which extends SubsystemBase, and is responsible for deciding which of the three files that extend the IO (fake, sim, real) is used.
 It is the file which controls the hardware of the subsystem.

+In this file:

+- An object representing hardware of the robot is created.
+- Fake, sim, and real factory methods are written
+- Commands are written
+- x